kinecosystem/kin-website-docs/docs/how-it-works.md

 Each backend server SDK has two preconfigured environments to select from: Test and Production.
 Using a customized environment is also possible.
 For the purpose of this overview, we describe only the Production environment.

-When initializing the backend server SDK, the developer uses the private key of the blockchain account created at the beginning of the setup {ref tbd}.
+When initializing the backend server SDK, the developer uses the [private key](https://docs.kin.org/terms-and-concepts#private-key-private-seed) of the blockchain account created at the beginning of the setup.
 Then the account can be used as operational account (for whitelisting transactions, creating new accounts and sending payments to users).
 ### Creating Client (Local) Accounts for Existing Users
 Once the Client Kin SDK is implemented, the developer creates a client (local) account for each user of his app.
 These accounts reside on the users’ devices.
 When such an account is created, a keypair is generated.
 Its private key is stored securely on the user’s device, and the public key is used for creating a corresponding account on the blockchain (see the next step).
 ### Creating a Blockchain Account for Each User